vzt7/canvave/README.md

 ![website](./doc/screenshot.png)

-> For now, Canvave still in Beta version.
+> It still in Beta now.